 Alcohol can be extremely dehydrating, and it can show in your skin if you drink too much and too often.
 Switch out wine glasses for extra bottles of water to keep your skin and body hydrated, and wrinkles away from your gorgeous eyes.

-As you can see, there are many things you can change up in your skincare regimen or everyday lifestyle to alleviate wrinkles and keep your undereye skin from forming more of them.
-Hopefully, this quick guide gives you inspiration about how to treat wrinkle under eye.
+As you can see, there are many things you can change up in your skincare regimen or everyday lifestyle to alleviate the appearance of wrinkles and keep your undereye skin from forming more of them.
+Hopefully, this quick guide gives you inspiration about how to treat the look of wrinkle under eye.

 Doing a couple of the things listed above can improve your undereye skin for sure.
 But doing all of them simultaneously is the best way to see results.